YawarRaza7349/YawarRaza7349.github.io/index.md

 Despite LinkedIn claiming to make public profiles visible to people without a LinkedIn account, I usually get a "login-wall" when I go to my profile's URL while logged out.
 Therefore, I am putting all the info on my LinkedIn profile here as well, to make sure everyone can see it.

+Projects have been placed on [a separate page](https://YawarRaza7349.github.io/projects).

 ## Tagline

 Seeking an entry-level software engineering job.
 Willing to relocate.